Arne-Voigt/MDFconnect/README.md

  To get started use the repo MDFconnect_example, it includes a two simple example scripts for writing Simulink data into a mdf-file and for importing mdf-data into the Matlab workspace.

 This repo was generated to familiar myself with object orientated programming in Matlab, so don’t expect this to be error free.
-However, I found it to more convenient, reliable and faster than the widely used “mdfimport” script.
+However, I found it to be more reliable and faster than the widely used “mdfimport” script.
-But you may also want to consider the “Vehicle Network Toolbox”, which is the Matlab internal toolbox for interactions with the mdf/m4f files.
+But you may also want to consider the “Vehicle Network Toolbox”, which is Matlabs internal toolbox for interactions with the mdf/m4f files.
 Alternatively, you could use one of the mdf importer/exporter libraries from python, those are often well maintained, and access it through Matlabs python-interface.

 ## Gui